Audit Events Implementation Guide | Fluid Attacks Help

 Object Naming Convention

-Tracks supports any naming convention for the object field, providing flexibility for different use cases.
+Tracks support any naming convention for the object field, providing flexibility for different use cases.
 However, Fluid Attacks applications follow two specific naming patterns to ensure consistency across the platform:

 1. Instance-Based Events